Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

 It's really clear that this company — which is founded on a commitment to the idea that people who aren't white men are mysterious and need to be decoded by computers — kind of really can't endure the absurdity of that idea.
 It kind of collapses in on itself.

-On Simulmatics doing public opinion research on Vietnamese peasants for the Dept. of Defense during the Vietnam War
+On Simulmatics doing public opinion research on Vietnamese peasants for the Department of Defense during the Vietnam War

 They also did a lot of measurement of popular opinion among Vietnamese peasants.
 And so they would drive out with a military escort or be flown in to a village with teams of Vietnamese translators, most of these were college students, and ask questions.
 They would administer ... a really long questionnaire ...
 100 questions about, like, if you had a television, what would you watch?
 They're trying to construct, essentially, a mathematical model of the Vietnamese peasant mind in order to figure out what are the right messages to be sending to these people to ensure their loyalty.
 It's cockamamie.
 But it is an extension of the logic of the voting research: You gather enough public opinion information, enough demographic information, and then devise a model and then you make a prediction. ...